SquidManNuva/Warhammer-40k-4th-Edition/README.md

 [Open issue directly][] (green `New Issue*` in upper-right, GitHub account required) - you can track the progress, report bugs get notifications, or submit army lists official or homebrewed**

-      *Please tag New Issues as either bug reports or list submissions **If you can, please try to follow the formatting of the lists I've completed
+      *Please tag New Issues as either bug reports or list submissions **If you can, please try to follow the formatting of the lists I've completed when translating armies

 ## Links ##
 [Links]: #links